Cornell realism

 Cornell realism is a view in meta-ethics, associated with the work of Richard Boyd, Nicholas Sturgeon, and David Brink, who earned his Ph.D. at Cornell University.
 There is no recognized and official statement of Cornell realism, but several theses are associated with the view.
+Boyd's contribution includes the homeostatic property cluster account of kinds, introduced in his 1988 essay "How to Be a Moral Realist", on which moral goodness is a cluster of human goods held together by psychological and social mechanisms.

 Moral realism

 Moral realism is the view that there are mind-independent, and therefore objective, moral facts that moral judgments are in the business of describing.
 This combines a cognitivist view that moral judgments are belief-like mental states in the business of describing the way the world is, a view that moral facts exist, and a view that the nature of moral facts is objective; independent of our cognizing them or our stance towards them.

 This contrasts with expressivist theories of moral judgment (e.g., Stevenson, Hare, Blackburn, Gibbard), error-theoretic/fictionalist denials of the existence of moral facts (e.g., Mackie, Richard Joyce, and Kalderon), and constructivist or relativist theories of the nature of moral facts (e.g., Firth, Rawls, Korsgaard, Harman).